GeospatialPython/pyshp/README.md

 	>>> r = shapefile.Reader('shapefiles/test/linez')

-	>>> r.zbox # the lower and upper bound of Z values in the shapefile [0.0, 22.0]
+	>>> r.zbox # the lower and upper bound of Z-values in the shapefile [0.0, 22.0]

-	>>> r.shape(0).z # flat list of Z values
+	>>> r.shape(0).z # flat list of Z-values
 	[18.0, 20.0, 22.0, 0.0, 0.0, 0.0, 0.0, 15.0, 13.0, 14.0]

 **3D MultiPatch Shapefiles**

 Multipatch shapes are useful for storing composite 3-Dimensional objects.
 A MultiPatch shape represents a 3D object made up of one or more surface parts.
-Each surface in "parts" is defined by a list of XYZM values (Z and M values optional), and its corresponding type given in the "partTypes" argument.
+Each surface in "parts" is defined by a list of XYZM values (Z and M values optional), and its corresponding type is given in the "partTypes" argument.
 The part type decides how the coordinate sequence is to be interpreted, and can be one of the following module constants: TRIANGLE_STRIP, TRIANGLE_FAN, OUTER_RING, INNER_RING, FIRST_RING, or RING.
 For instance, a TRIANGLE_STRIP may be used to represent the walls of a building, combined with a TRIANGLE_FAN to represent